 The trainings will take place the 4th Tuesday of each month from 12PM to 1PM.
 The sessions will take place in an online forum.

 This will be a true community collaborative as we will be looking for presenters to volunteer to share their expertise with our community.

-The next session has been scheduled for April 27, 2021 from 12pm - 1pm and the topic will be “Understanding Vicarious Trauma… The Road to Resilience ” presented by Dr. Kirsten Vincent, CEO of Recovery Options Made Easy
+The next session has been scheduled for May 25, 2021 from 12pm - 1pm and the topic will be PART 2: “Understanding Vicarious Trauma… The Road to Resilience ” presented by Dr. Kirsten Vincent, CEO of Recovery Options Made Easy

 Choosing a career in a helping profession is an honorable decision and often those who choose it, bear the burden of other people’s trauma.
 Hearing trauma survivor's stories and witnessing traumatic events firsthand can affect advocates, health care professionals, police officers, lawyers, therapists, peers and others; it's called "vicarious trauma," and it can have a variety of negative effects.
 The toll of witnessing intense human experiences and emotions can contribute to a negative transformation of a helper’s own sense of safety, and of being competent and purposeful.
 This workshop will provide participants with the opportunity to examine their own experiences and become aware of the signs of both vicarious trauma and vicarious growth.
 Participants will have the opportunity to develop a personalized plan to repair negative effects, as well as, accelerate their resilience.

 TO REGISTER FOR THE MAY TRAINING SESSION please click here: